 Today, more than 50 years after the passage of the Voting Rights Act, Black women turn out to vote at rates that are higher than Black men, according to Wolbrecht's research.

 A century after solidifying the right to vote, women contribute $7.6 trillion in economic activity annually.
 But the drive for economic empowerment was only part of the push for suffrage.
 Those who fought for the 19th Amendment believed “everything else comes from the vote," Wolbrecht says.
 “If you have political power, then economic power, equal rights—all those things become more possible."

-Indeed, women's growing economic power translates into more companies taking their needs into account and female entrepreneurs stepping up when designing products and services, says Ann Senne, head of Advice and Solutions for RBC Wealth Management–U.S.
+Indeed, women's growing economic power translates into more companies taking their needs into account and female entrepreneurs stepping up when designing products and services, says Ann Senne, U.S. Chief Administrative and Integration Officer at RBC.

 “That was rarely the case before," she says.
 “We just always made whatever was available work.
 Because more women are at the table, they're in more roles that influence how things are created and designed, and the types of products and services we need.
 That makes it better for everyone."

 Another way women wield economic power is through their spending and investing decisions, says Senne.
 “You look for companies you believe in and you don't buy from them if they engage in bad labor practices.
 There are so many other options out there."

 More work, more potential for women in the next 100 years